ryanwdavies/adhoc/square_root.md

 Neither, as tight loops, are not performant choices as functional implementations: *brute force*-style algorithms are not well suited for  recursive implementation; in JavaScript stack limit will limit the depth of recursion that can be achieved, and the the operation will likely result in high memory usage and expensive memory access patterns.

 **TODO** - adapt for targets less than one.
+**TODO** - apply power law to first approximation loop to increase the step size and reduce the number of iterations for large targets.